Tearth/Launch-Dashboard-API/Reddit.md

 ##### Do you have data you want the API to host?

 Awesome!
 That's the reason Launch Dashboard API exists.
 Please put it on the [Features, Data and Telemetry Suggestions 🚀](https://github.com/shahar603/Launch-Dashboard-API/issues/17) issue on GitHub.
 Or contact me on Reddit.
 You'll be credited on the README page for your contribution.
+The telemetry isn't required to be from webcasts or be extracted using OCR.
 ###### Important: The data has to be public.
 When you send telemetry you *must* include the source.

 ##### Want to help code Launch Dashboard API?